vahnshi-vs/finsight-fintech-analytics/README.md

 ### 5. Configure environment variables

-Create a `.env` file in the project root and add:
+Open the .env file and replace the placeholder values with your actual credentials:

 ```env
 DATABASE_URL_LOCAL=your_postgresql_connection_string